taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova's brow furrows.

-Nova: **"If even one Elder chooses to 'block' an action, we have to find another direction in which we can form consensus.
+Nova: **"But if even one Elder chooses to 'block' an action, we have to find another direction in which we can form consensus.
 (Sigh!)
 It's gonna be tricky!"**

 ## Chapter 7: Mistakes Are How We Evolve